 - if the higher layer parameter PTRS-UplinkConfig indicates that the sample density thresholds NRB,i = NRB,i+1, then the associated row where both these thresholds appear in Table 6.2.3.2-1 is disabled.

+When transform precoding not enabled and if the higher layer parameter UL-PTRS-present-transform-precoding is not configured for a UE, the UE may assume that PT-RS is not present when the RNTI equals TC-RNTI.

 …